Where Can You Camp in New Zealand if Your Campervan is Not Self-Contained?

 Price and How to Pay

 The price to stay in a hostel car park or tent site is around NZ$10-$15 per person.
-Bookings can often be made in advance and paid via online booking websites or direct with the hostel.
+Bookings can often be made in advance and paid via online booking websites or directly with the hostel.
 (Check out What are the Best Websites to Book Hostels in New Zealand?).
 Alternatively, nights are paid at the hostel reception on check-in via cash or credit/debit card.

 If you liked this article, then you might like…